 Recent research published in the journal Neuron revealed that your response to a photo of an angry or fearful face could predict if you're at an increased risk for depression or anxiety after stressful events.
-Scientists showed participants photos of faces that have been previously shown to trigger threat-related brain activity and recorded their fear responses using a MRI.
-Those individuals who had a higher level of brain activity in their amygdala-a part of the brain where threat is detected and negative information is stored-self-reported being more likely to experience depression or anxiety after stressful life events.
-In the months and years following the MRI test, participants completed surveys every three months to report their mood and any stressful life events.
-The people who had greater fear response during the initial testing showed greater symptoms of depression and anxiety in response to stress for up to four years.
+Scientists showed participants photos of faces that had been previously shown to trigger threat-related brain activity, and recorded their fear responses using MRI technology.
+Those who had a higher level of brain activity in their amygdala-a part of the brain where threat is detected and negative information is stored-self-reported being more likely to experience depression or anxiety after stressful life experiences.
+And the researchers didn't stop there: participants continued to fill out surveys every three months to report their mood.
+After review, the experts found that those who had greater fear response during the initial testing did in fact show greater symtpoms of depression and anxiety in response to stress for up to four years.
 (By the way, being scared isn't always a bad thing.
 Find Out When Being Scared Is a Good Thing.)